wuyang1002431655/tango_with_django_19/manuscript/chapter10-cookies.md

 I>
 I> You can find out more about [cookies and their history on Wikipedia](http://en.wikipedia.org/wiki/HTTP_cookie#History).
 Of course, with such a great idea came a software patent - and you can read [US patent 5774670](http://patft.uspto.gov/netacgi/nph-Parser?Sect1=PTO1&Sect2=HITOFF&d=PALL&p=1&u=%2Fnetahtml%2FPTO%2Fsrchnum.htm&r=1&f=G&l=50&s1=5774670.PN.&OS=PN/5774670&RS=PN/5774670) that was submitted by Montulli himself.

 The passing of information in the form of cookies can open up potential security holes in your Web application's design.
 This is why developers of Web applications need to be extremely careful when using cookies.
 When using cookies, a designer must always ask himself or herself: *does the information you want to store as a cookie **really** need to be sent and stored on a client's machine?* In many cases, there are more secure solutions to the problem.
 Passing a user's credit card number on an e-commerce site as a cookie for example would be highly insecure.
 What if the user's computer is compromised?
-The cookie could be taken by a malicious program.
+A malicious program could take the cookie.
 From there, hackers would have his or her credit card number - all because your Web application's design is fundamentally flawed.
 This chapter examines the fundamental basics of client-side cookies - and server-side session storage for Web applications.

 {id="fig-ch10-bbcnews"}
 ![A screenshot of the BBC News website (hosted in the United Kingdom) with the cookie warning message presented at the top of the page.](images/ch10-bbcnews.png)